-SOP E Collecting Annual Data
+SOP E Collecting Annual Structure Data

-Once each year record size and location information for each individual/patch selected for phenology monitoring.
-Record these data at peak season for herbaceous plants and forbs, and at the same time of the year annually for woody species.
+Once each year, record size and location information for each individual/patch selected for phenology monitoring.
+Record these data at peak season for herbaceous plants and forbs, and at the same time of the year (+/- 2 weeks) annually for woody species.
 Record this data during a routine data collection bout.
-Use the 'perindividual_peryear' datasheet for this SOP.
+Use the 'perindividual\peryear' datasheet for this SOP.

-For each individual, record the following data, using the 'perindividual_peryear' datasheets:
+For each individual, record the following data, using the 'perindividual peryear' datasheets:

-- Location Information (may be pre-populated on a datasheet)

-- o transectMeter (0-799mm)

-- directionFromTransect (R/L)

-- o tagID (tag#)

-- taxonID use United States Department of Agriculture Natural Resources Conservation Services (USDA-NRCS) PLANTS species codes

-- patchOrIndividual

-- canopyPosition Class (1-5) Table 10

-- Record biomass/productivity measurements consistent with NEON vegetation structure protocols (Table 10, RD[07]).
-Use the laser rangefinder (1⁄2 foot accuracy) canopy diameter and height measurements where appropriate.

-- diseaseStatus (H/D healthy/diseased)

-- diseaseType if known
+- Location Information (may be pre-populated on a datasheet) - o transectMeter (0-799m) - directionFromTransect (R/L) - o tagID (tag#) - taxonID (may be pre-populated on a datasheet) use United States Department of Agriculture Natural Resources Conservation Services (USDA-NRCS) PLANTS species codes - patchOrIndividual (may be pre-populated on a datasheet) - canopyPosition Class (1-5) Table 10 - Record biomass/productivity measurements consistent with NEON vegetation structure protocols (Table 10, RD[07]).
+Use the laser rangefinder (15 cm accuracy) for canopy diameter and height measurements where appropriate. - Note: The phenology ingest is only designed to handle 1 stem diameter / tagID.
+If the selected individual has multiple boles and would qualify for >1 diameter measurement according to the vegetation structure protocol, select just the largest stem to measure for this protocol. - diseaseStatus (H/D healthy/diseased) - diseaseType if known (e.g. cankers, heart rot, root rot, blight, tar spot, anthracnose, powdery mildew...)